 - You want to send texts internationally but don’t want to pay high rates for doing so

-- It would help if you had a reliable way of sending texts that doesn’t rely on individual mobile networks
+- It would help if you had a reliable way of sending texts that didn’t rely on individual mobile networks.

 Text messages can be sent and received quickly, are easy to use, and don’t require an Internet connection.
-Additionally, text messages are often more reliable than voice calls or emails, especially in areas with poor cellular coverage or high network congestion levels.
+Additionally, text messages are often more reliable than voice calls or emails, especially in areas with poor cellular coverage or high network congestion.

-Perhaps the most significant advantage of text messaging is its ubiquity – nearly everyone has a cell phone to send and receive text messages.
+The most significant advantage of text messaging is its ubiquity; nearly everyone has a cell phone to send and receive text messages.
 This means that virtually any person or organization can communicate with any other person or organization quickly and efficiently via text message.
-For example, if you need to contact your utility company about bill payments.
-You could send them a text message rather than trying to call them during peak hours.
+For example, if you need to contact your utility company about bill payments, You could text them rather than try to call them during peak hours.

-If you want to send a text message from your cell phone or smartphone, several options are also available.
+Several options are also available if you want to send a text message from your cell phone or smartphone.
 The most popular texting app today is WhatsApp.
 WhatsApp allows you to exchange messages with other WhatsApp users for free, no matter where they are located in the world.
 Other popular texting apps include Facebook Messenger, Skype, Viber, and WeChat.

 Another option for sending texts from your computer is Google Voice.
-With Google Voice, you can send free texts to U.S. numbers if you have a Gmail account.
+With Google Voice, you can send free texts to U.S. numbers with a Gmail account.
 You can also receive texts on your computer and respond by typing out your reply or using voice-to-text transcription services offered by Google Voice.

-If you don’t want to use one of these apps.
-You can also send SMS (short message service) texts by using a server like Twilio.
+If you don’t want to use one of these apps, You can send SMS (short message service) texts using a server like Twilio.
 With Twilio, you only need an internet connection and some programming skills.
 Twilio lets developers create applications to manage customer interactions over SMS.
-And make smarter decisions about when and how customers should be contacted.
+And make more intelligent decisions about when and how customers should be contacted.